stuerp/foo_vis_spectrum_analyzer/README.md

 ## Change Log

-v0.11.0.0-alpha6, 2026-07-04

-- New: `Frame count` settings determines the number of audio frames that will be used by the oscilloscope per screen update.
-- Fixed: Initializing gradient brushes (Regression)
-- Fixed: Phosphor Decay setting was not respected (Regression)
+v0.11.0.0-alpha7, 2026-07-xx

+- New: Oscilloscope uses decimation to improve the quality of the rendered signal.

 You can read the full history [here](docs/History.md).